kiwijuice56/sand-slide/README.md

 In the godot project, add your element name to the `ELEMENT_INDEX` list within `game\main.gd` at the same index you placed it within `elements`.
 The visuals of your element can be modified through the `game\canvas\element_shader.gd` file.
 Finally, create a button with the matching name that you put within the list.

+## Save Files
+The game allows you to manage save files.
+Files are stored in `user:\\` which is `%APPDATA%\Godot\app_userdata\Sand Slide` on Windows.
+Each folder corresponds to a save file and contains a Godot resource and an image.
+Each luminosity value in the texture represents an element, so you can edit the file in an external editor and load it back into the game.